-- 1. Version tracker does not run: the tracker can only store versions on the master since it is writing to the database. - 2.
-Historian functionality is identical to that on the master.
+- 1. Version tracker does not run: the tracker can only store versions on the primary since it is writing to the database. - 2.
+Historian functionality is identical to that on the primary.

-Master Schema version snapshots are stored only on the master.
+Primary Schema version snapshots are stored only on the primary.
 This is done when the Replication Watcher gets a DDL event resulting in a SchemaUpdated().
 There are two independent flows here:

 - 1. Replication Watcher is running - 2.
-Schema snapshots are saved to vt.schema_version when SchemaUpdated is called
+Schema snapshots are saved to vt.schema version when SchemaUpdated is called